ZachEichen/Static_branch_prediction/datasets/readme.md

     1.2.
 The name of the `.cpp` file, and optional input file minus file extension.
 If your file is `test.cpp` and has input `test.txt`, you should pass `test`

     1.3.
 If input files are given, they are assumed to have the form `filename.txt`.
 Only one is permitted per file at this point
-1. `run_all.sh` runs the Analysis on all files in subdirectories of `DATASET_BASE_DIR`.
-At this time we do not do recursive search.
+1. `run_all.sh` runs the Analysis on all files in subdirectories of `DATASET_BASE_DIR`, by default, the snippets dataset.
+1. `run_more_cpp.sh` runs the analysis on a subset of the (very big) IBM cpp snippet file.
+It should be noted that this dataset has a bunch of very simple sripts which should be ignored.

+    3.1. **Because of its size, you should run this in screen as follows**
+    ```bash
+    cd processed
+    screen bash run_more_cpp.sh
+    ```

 Once you've compiled your pass, make a `processed` directory, cd into that, and run `bash ../run_all.sh` to run all the passes.